prathameshshirdhankar/birthday-email-agent/README.md

 ## 5️⃣ Restart PowerShell

 Close PowerShell completely.
-Open a new PowerShell window.
+Open a new terminal window.

 Environment variables will not load until restarted.